fonoster/astive/docs/Tutorial:-Exploring-the-capabilities-of-the-Menu-API.md

 hangup();
 ```

 As you can see there is not loop or conditionals that complicate the navigation logic.
-Also you can take advance of the event-driven capabilities of ATK.
+Also you can take advance of the event-driven capabilities of Astive.
 Refer to the tutorial section for more info.